convexengineering/gpkit/docs/source/gettingstarted.rst

 .. move example solve printouts (below) up to here

 When solving the model you can change the level of information that gets printed to the screen with the ``verbosity`` setting.
-A verbosity of 1 (the default) prints warnings and the solution; a verbosity of 2 prints solve time, a verbosity of 3 prints solver output, and a verbosity of 0 prints nothing.
+A verbosity of 1 (the default) prints warnings and timing; a verbosity of 2 prints solver output, and a verbosity of 0 prints nothing.

 .. code-block:: python